 Before you happily sign up for Project Reset, you need to take a step back and consider exactly what your situation is.
-Try to stop thinking about how you might not actually have to go to court at least for the time it takes to read on.
+Read on.

 You have been arrested.
 (They took your fingerprints, took your picture, and if you look on the DAT form you got, you will notice a thing called “OLBS ARREST ID NUMBER”.
 So no matter that the nice police officer who arrested you told you that you weren’t arrested, you were “just given a DAT”, you were obviously arrested.